ltrr-arizona-edu/evans-dendroecology/content/authors/Cecelia-Martinez/_index.md

 ---
 # Display name
-title: "Cecelia Martinez"
+title: "Cecilia Martinez"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "cecelia-martinez"
+- "cecilia-martinez"

 # Is this the primary user of the site?
 superuser: false